Designating yourself as a "trader" for tax purposes and designating yourself as an "investor" has separate implications when filing your tax return.

 When filing for Section 475(f) as a trader, consider the following:

-- Traders have the option to use the Mark-to-Market rules, but it isn't required
+- Traders have the option to use the MTM rules, but it isn't required

-- If you make an MTM election, then Form 4797 must be used to report gains/losses, and neither the limitations on capital losses nor the wash sale rules will apply
+- If you make an MTM election, then you must use Form 4797 to report gains/losses, and neither the limitations on capital losses nor the wash sale rules will apply

 To qualify as an investor, you: